 The Natural History Museum of Crete, in the center of Heraklion, is a fascinating museum for children.
 It includes different sections dedicated to animals and plants and dinosaurs.
 There’s also an earthquake simulator.

-The Light Mysteries is a section that includes optical illusion, holograms, and 3D images.
+The Light Mysteries section includes optical illusion, holograms, and 3D images.
 Another special area is the Erevnotopos where they feel like real explorers.
 There, kids discover fossils in the sand and explore the local ecosystem.

 The Archaeological Museum of Heraklion, which I always recommend, is a fantastic museum for those interested in the history of Crete.

-The Open-air Museum of Lychnostatis is close to Hersonissos.
-It’s aa folklore museum about the island’s traditions and popular culture.
+The Open-Air Museum of Lychnostatis is close to Hersonissos.
+It’s a folklore museum about the island’s traditions and popular culture.
 The museum belongs to the Folklore and Educational Culture Networks of the Ministry of Culture of Greece.

 The experienced sommelier –but also a mom of two– Anna Maria, has thought about it, and she came up with this brilliant Mommy Needs Wine, Daddy Needs Beer Tour.

 The genius proposal includes pick-up in a vehicle with booster seats, juice boxes, coloring books, and a kid-friendly menu.

 The experience includes a visit to a local brewery, the oldest olive tree in the world, and wine tasting in one of the island’s best wineries.

 Agrotourism activities flourish all over Crete.
 Kids can learn everything about life on a Cretan farm by experiencing bread or cheese-making and cooking lessons.